175 cm to Inches: A practical guide to Metric-Imperial Conversion

 Deeper Dive: The Significance of the 2.54 Conversion Factor

-The conversion factor 2.54 cm/in is not arbitrary.
+The conversion factor 2.In real terms, 54 cm/in is not arbitrary.
 It's based on the definition of the inch in terms of the meter.
 Historically, the inch was defined in relation to various standards, leading to slight variations over time.
-However, modern definitions have established a precise relationship, ensuring consistency in conversions.
+On the flip side, modern definitions have established a precise relationship, ensuring consistency in conversions.

 The precise relationship is defined as: